-Legend Species Stocking details Management type detail Riparian woodland/Native low-density woodland 800-1600 stems per hectare 60% area native species 40% open space For riparian woodland: Average width 30m either side of the water course, varying where the management needs, terrain or landscape design require a different approach The aim of this woodland type is to provide a significant buffer between productive forestry, forest edges, utilities and watercourses or waterbodies that will increase biodiversity and recreational value, enhance riparian and aquatic habitats and protect infrastructure such as roads, powerlines and railway lines.
+Legend Species Stocking details Management type detail Riparian woodland/Native low density woodland 800-1600 stems per hectare 60% area native species 40% open space For riparian woodland: Average width 30m either side of the water course, varying where the management needs, terrain or landscape design require a different approach The aim of this woodland type is to provide a significant buffer between productive forestry and watercourses and waterbodies that will increase biodiversity and enhance riparian and aquatic habitats.
 The species that are planted will be selected to match the NVC community for the appropriate soils type.
 Native tree and shrub species will be established in clusters of variable density plantings appropriate to site type and framing other significant habitat.
 Planting will likely consist of a mix of birch, rowan, alder, willow, aspen, cherry and oak.
 Generally, species known to favour grey squirrel, such as beech and sycamore, will be avoided.
 A percentage of non-native conifer will be tolerated (less than 15% of species by area).
 If prolific conifer regeneration threatens to compromise overall aims these will be removed.
-Scots pine Norway spruce Pedunculate oak Sitka spruce Minimum 2500 stems per hectare 100% area primary species The main aim of these restock prescriptions is to grow high quality and high value sawlog using one main species.
+Sitka/Norway spruce with Scots pine Scots pine with Sitka spruce/ Douglas fir Minimum 2500 stems per hectare 60% area primary species 30% area secondary species 10% area broadleaves The main aim of these restock prescriptions is to grow high quality and high value sawlog using two main species.
+The species will be micro-sited at restock to ensure drier poorer areas are planted with Scots pine and richer, wetter areas with Sitka spruce in blocky mixtures.
 Stocking density will ensure potential for timber quality.
 Subsequent operations such as singling and respacing might take place to further improve the crops.
 Thinning will take place from an early age to ensure maximum value for recreation, environment and production are achieved.
-Particularly the oak, likely pedunculate/common, will require significant tending in the early phases to achieve timber quality.
+Broadleaves will be established in blocks and location of these blocks will be determined by several factors.
+Blocks of broadleaves will either be sited where biodiversity benefit is highest and/or productive potential lowest.